testingisdocumenting/znai/td-documentation-cli/documentation/snippets/json.md

 # Paths

-Use `include-json` plugin to bring attention to a certain please in a json file.
+Use `include-json` plugin to bring attention to a certain place in a json file.

     :include-json: sample.json {paths: "root.key2.key22,root.key3.key31"}